BJL156/Expression-VM-Calculator/README.md

 # Expression VM Calculator
-This project is a tiny expression calculator that compiles expressions into bytecode then executes them using a built-in virtual machine.
+This is a single file tiny expression calculator that compiles expressions into bytecode then executes them using a built-in virtual machine.

 ## How to Build
 1. Clone the repository and change into its directory: